 LEGISLATURE: The legislative session ended March 13.

-LEGISLATURE: The state is under a stay-at-home order until May 15.
+The state's stay-at-home order ended May 15 but Gov. Phil Scott kept a state of emergency in place until June 15.
 The senate met March 24 by phone and the house conducted a token session March 24.
 Further sessions could be temporarily suspended.
 A sports betting bill had been introduced.

 IGT (International Game Technology) announced April 28 that it has signed a six-year contract with the Virginia Lottery to provide Scratcher tickets, strategic planning and services, according to a news release.
 Under the agreement, IGT will become the primary vendor for instant ticket games for the first time in Virginia.
 The contract will run through June 30, 2026.